 As a result, a filter needs to be changed or cleaned at least once a month when your system is being used on a regular basis.

 Did you know the most common reason a heating and air conditioning system breaks down is because of a dirty filter?
 When the dirt starts to build up it causes the air to not pass, or it can even cause the system to overheat.
 The motor then has to work harder.

-In a best-case scenario, your unit will need to be repaired, which can cost a good amount of money.
-In the worst case, if your unit is older, not replacing filters could put it over the edge and require you to buy a totally new unit.
+In a best-case scenario, your unit will need to be repaired.
+In the worst case, if your unit is older, not replacing filters could put it over the edge and require you to invest in a completely new unit.
 Replacing the filter is an easy way to prevent you from replacing or repairing your unit, and it can ultimately lengthen the life of your heating system.

 Reduce Dust in Your Space

 Here’s a little but very convenient benefit of changing your HVAC filters: less cleaning!